rOpenGov/eurostat/vignettes/eurostat_tutorial.md

 | 2011|     9.1| 83.7| 7.1|
 | 2012|     9.2| 83.3| 7.4|

-### Train passanger for selected EU countries in 2000 - 2012
+### Train passengers for selected EU countries in 2000 - 2012

 ```r